Targeting Without Transfers: Related literature

-While the study of allocating heterogeneous goods without transfers has focused mainly on (ex ante and ex post) Pareto efficiency and ordinal efficiency properties, a smaller body of work allows for \emph{cardinal} objectives and looks for mechanisms that maximize them \citep{miralles2012cardinal,CHAKRAVARTY20131,ashlagi2016optimal,dogan2020welfare,akyol2025allocation}.
-My paper is the closest to \citet{miralles2012cardinal}, who studies welfare-maximizing mechanisms with cardinal utilities in a symmetric, two-good setting with finite agents.
-He shows that while the welfare optimum can deviate from CEEI in finite markets, CEEI becomes optimal in a large-market limit under additional regularity conditions.
-In this sense, the departures from CEEI in \citet{miralles2012cardinal} are a small-sample phenomenon, and thus arise for reasons logically distinct from those I study.
-My results are therefore complementary to his: while I focus on large markets, I show that without his regularity condition mechanisms other than CEEI can be optimal for screening reasons.
+While the study of allocating heterogeneous goods without transfers has focused mainly on criteria that avoid interpersonal utility comparisons, a smaller body of work allows for \emph{cardinal} objectives and studies mechanisms that maximize them \citep{miralles2012cardinal,CHAKRAVARTY20131,ashlagi2016optimal,dogan2020welfare,akyol2025allocation}.
+My paper is closest to \citet{miralles2012cardinal}, who studies welfare-maximizing mechanisms with cardinal utilities in a symmetric, two-good setting with finitely many agents.
+He shows that although the welfare optimum may differ from CEEI in finite markets, CEEI becomes optimal in a large-market limit.
+This, however, is because the problem is solved under a condition that turns out to exclude precisely the kind of relationship between relative preference intensity and cardinal need that makes screening with bundles useful.

 A related literature studies eliciting preference intensities—information about how strongly agents prefer some options over others.
-In school choice, \citet{bostonreconsidered} observe that the Boston mechanism can elicit the \emph{extent} to which families prefer certain schools---a property that deferred acceptance does not have.
+In school choice, \citet{bostonreconsidered} observe that the Boston mechanism can elicit the \emph{extent} to which families prefer certain schools---a property that deferred acceptance does not have. \citet{abebe2020truthful} show that, in one-sided matching, a truthful mechanism eliciting cardinal values can substantially outperform any ordinal mechanism in approximating the Nash bargaining solution.
 In a paper closely related to mine, \cite{ortoleva2021cares} consider optimal mechanisms in a setting without transfers where agents have a common ranking over goods but differ in their sensitivity to quality.
 My paper, by contrast, does not impose such structure and considers heterogeneously differentiated goods.
 This leads to different and complementary results.
 Indeed, the authors show that the first-best allocations may offer lotteries between qualities, and that second-best allocations always involve lotteries and may involve free disposal; neither of these results holds in my setting.
 Similarly to my work, they show that CEEI allocations, despite being Pareto-efficient, do not always maximize weighted welfare.